KarthikeyaKaushik/KarthikeyaKaushik.github.io/index.md

 In my spare time, I enjoy reading non fiction works on philosophy, neuroscience, psychology, and am currently getting into anarchist philosophy.
-I discovered the joys of the zettelkasten (..) early this year, and quite enjoy having conversations with my memories!
-Here is the link to my personal notes -
+I discovered the joys of the [zettelkasten](https://zettelkasten.de/) early this year, and quite enjoy having conversations with my memories!
+In my current personal project, I am making my zettlekasten more interesting using NLP techniques.
-I picked up Deutsch and boxing in the two years that I spent in Munich, and realised I would probably have been a boxer if not for a cognitive scientist, and that scares me a bit.
-I dream of getting a black belt in BJJ in my lifetime!
+I picked up Deutsch and boxing in the two years that I spent in Munich, and want to restart training after Covid.
+I also dream of a black belt in BJJ (Love the "flow" of martial arts).
+A trans Himalayan trek, from Assam in India to Afghanistan is also a personal goal!

 ---